horker/oxyplotcli2/docs/md/New-OxyHistogramSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.HistogramSeries object that represents a series that can be bound to a collection of OxyPlot.Series.HistogramItem.
+Returns an object that represents a series that can be bound to a collection of OxyPlot.Series.HistogramItem.